 And as always, you can post questions to the Corticon community, or feel free to leave a comment below.

-Jim Arsenault is a senior manager leading development of Corticon and Modulus.
-He is an accomplished software architect and engineering manager with a record of leading high performance teams that deliver great products on time.
+Jim Arsenault is an accomplished software architect and engineering manager with a record of leading high performance teams that deliver great products on time.
 Jim has been a software architect, programmer, tester, writer, trainer, strategist and manager and his experience creates global, agile teams.